Skip to content

 This method will require you to enter your username/password in the rclone configuration file.
 While this is convenient, it is also a security risk since a malicious user gaining access to the rclone configuration file or your login on the affected resource will also gain access to your Swestore dCache storage.
 This might be an acceptable risk on a single-user system such as a laptop or desktop, but avoid using this method on multi-user systems.

 To use this authentication method you need to know your Username and password.
+Note that the password for Swestore will and should be different from the password for your SUPR account.

 Quickstart